bootdotdev/blog/content/backend/best-backend-bootcamps.md

 This backend bootcamp has a fun stat: it boasts a 95% hiring rate for career changers.
 That means that if you join the course with the aim to change your career, there’s a very, very high chance you’ll be successful.

-At time of writing, the next start date is January 31st, 2023.
+At the time of writing, the next start date is January 31st, 2023.

 ## 7. Springboard: Backend Development Bootcamp